 If the atmosphere is stable this leads to flat, layer-type cloud which typically means large areas of mostly uniform rainfall totals.
 If the atmosphere is unstable then we get clouds that can be very tall, have gaps between them and produce rainfall that is much more variable in nature.

-This type of variable, isolated rainfall is referred to as "showers" and is usually the reason why one town can receive significant rainfall and another town just 20 km away can get nothing.
+This type of variable, isolated rainfall is referred to as showers and is usually the reason why one town can receive significant rainfall and another town just 20 km away can get nothing.

 Why rainfall forecasts can sometimes change

-The value of human touch
+The value of the human touch

-For a thunderstorm to form it needs a trigger, and this is where human forecast adds real value.
+For a thunderstorm to form it needs a trigger, and this is where a human forecaster adds real value.
 A forecaster has an in-depth understanding of converging winds and local topography, such as surrounding mountains or hills, that can initiate thunderstorm formation.
 By applying their local knowledge and experience to the model output, forecasters can better reflect likely conditions on the day.